 California City Memorial Park History

 California City, California was established in 1965.
 The city’s 80,000 acres have historic roots, dating back to the 1800s Twenty Mule Team Borax Wagon route and the 1776 visit of Padre Francisco Garces, a missionary who camped at Castle Butte (now known as California City.)

-The California City Memorial Park opened its doors in February 1978.
+The California City Memorial Park began operations in February 1978.
 The first two interments were performed on April 24, 1978 to James A. Riley, the first official mayor of California City, and his grandson.
 The two burials were dis-interred from the Mojave Cemetery and re-interred into the new California City Memorial Park.